secretlycarl/onboarderr/README.md

 I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
 I have some ideas to make it better, but getting this all set up in a way that it's customizable and not just for my machine only was a beast itself.

 So you want to improve on this, please do!
+Fork, pull request, whatever.

-Some ideas I might work on after publishing the initial version -
+Some improvements I might work on after publishing the initial version -

 - Improve layout, make more modern/adaptive, especially on mobile.
 My CSS implementation of mobile device detection, and how it changes elements for mobile, is crude at the moment.